replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/04-releasing-the-application/assignment.md

 export REPLICATED_API_TOKEN="[[ Instruqt-Var key="REPLICATED_API_TOKEN" hostname="shell" ]]"
 ```

-We also need to tell the `replicated` commmand which
+We also need to tell the `replicated` command which
 application to work with.
 We can do this with every command,
 but it's easier to just set an environment variable.